While I was living in Rio, one of my best and oldest friends from home, Mareill, came to visit me to help me celebrate my 27th birthday.

-To get to Paraty, we woke up before the crack of dawn (around 3AM) and got on a bus from Rio, which was about five hours away.
-From there, we hopped on a boat and headed to a nearby beach, where we began our hike.
+To get to Paraty, we all woke up before the crack of dawn (around 3AM) and hopped on a bus from Rio, which was about five hours away.

 Paraty runs along the coastline (Costa Verde) of the state of Rio and is surrounded by untouched beaches and lush green mountains and forests.

 During the boat ride, we passed by little islands like this one…

 And about an hour later, we finally reached the beach where we started the hike…

 I know.
 And to think: That’s not even photoshopped.

 While the beaches weren’t entirely secluded (there were actually people living on and near the beaches), they felt completely cut off from civilization.
 Gotta say: It was a nice escape.
 I felt like I had stepped back in time.